-More precisely, let $m_{c^\prime}(b)$ is the number of colored edges hooked to $b$ with color $c^\prime$.
-The number of manner to choose these $m(b)$ edges is then:
+More precisely, let $m_{c^\prime}(b)$ be the number of colored edges hooked to $b$ with color $c^\prime$.
+The number of manners to choose these $m(b)$ edges is then:

 where $c(b)\leq m(b)$ is the number of different colors for edges hooked to $b$.
-For large $d$, and from standard Stirling formula, we get:
+For large $d$, and from the standard Stirling formula, we get:

-The distribution is stitched for $c(b)=m(b)$; and a little deviation from this configuration receive a weight $1/d$.
+The distribution is stitched for $c(b)=m(b)$; and a little deviation from this configuration receives a weight $1/d$.
 For instance, the first deviation: $c(b)=m(b)-1$ arise with relative weight: $m(b) (d/e)^{-1} \leq n (d/e)^{-1}$.
-Then in the limit $d\gg n \gg 1$, this term remains small, and crushed by the dominant configuration, ensuring that $\ell(c)$ must have zero length for the dominant configurations.
-In other words, our added leaf on $b$ open an internal ordinary face of length one or more is very small.
+Then in the limit $d\gg n \gg 1$, this term remains small and is crushed by the dominant configuration, ensuring that $\ell(c)$ must have zero length for the dominant configurations.
+In other words, our added leaf on $b$ opens an internal ordinary face of length one or more that is very small.
 As a result, the structure of $\mathcal{T}_n$ that we have to consider is the following: